How to Make Money on Medium: An In-Depth Guide for Beginners

-Payments to Medium members are not instantaneous, but they are paid out once per month when payment is made for the rest of the writer’s monetary earnings for that month.
+Payments to the Medium Partner Program members are not instantaneous.
+They are paid out once per month when payment is made for the rest of the writer's monetary earnings for that month.

 While this can't be counted on as a consistent source of income it is a possibility that is always out there.